zhuduowang/GaitSet_Fine-tune/README.md

 # Introduction
-A fine-tune of GaitSet and evaluate it on CASIA-B dataset.
+A fine-tuning of GaitSet and evaluate it on CASIA-B dataset.

 # What we have done
 We add a new module to extract the fine-grained feature.